 Holistic Benefits of Pet Therapy for Elderly

 For people of all ages, pets already offer multiple emotional, physical and mental benefits.
-For seniors especially those who are at an increased risk of loneliness and isolation, the benefits observed in these aspects are threefold multiplied.
+For seniors especially though (who are at an increased risk of loneliness and isolation), the benefits observed in these aspects are threefold multiplied.

 Studies have found that just fifteen minutes spent bonding with an animal promotes hormonal changes in the brain.
 Stress levels drop, and “feel good” hormones like serotonin, prolactin and oxytocin are produced.

-What follows are lower cholesterol levels, lower chances of heart attacks and strokes and even fighting off depression.
+What follows are lower cholesterol levels, lower chances of heart attacks and strokes and even the fighting off of depression.

-In particular, it has now become a common strategy for dementia care and treatment, and positive results have been observed amongst those who are depressed, chronically ill or have ongoing disabilities.
+In particular, it has now become a common strategy for dementia care and treatment, and positive results have been observed amongst those who are depressed, chronically ill or have an ongoing disability.

 Many seniors are susceptible to depression as a result of loneliness or isolation.
-The reason could be many.
-For instance, a loving spouse has passed away, friends and family members cannot visit on a regular basis, or simply because they themselves are not as active as they previously were.
+The reason could be many – a loving spouse has passed away, friends and family members cannot visit on a regular basis, or simply because they themselves are not as active as they previously were.

 You see, having an animal around makes people happy.
 There is just this sense of loyalty and trust that only pets can provide, and cannot be gained from human interaction.

 Besides, caring for a pet helps increase a senior’s self-confidence and self-esteem – it makes them feel useful and responsible for something.
-For dementia patients, the benefits observed are even more apparent in that animals soothe them when they have difficulty expressing with words.
+For people with dementia, the benefits observed are even more apparent in that animals soothe them when they have difficulty expressing with words.

 Speaking of which, pet therapy helps improve social skills – seniors are able to share thoughts that they may otherwise not be comfortable to tell friends or family as pets listen without judgment and give unbiased affection.
-On the dementia front, interacting with animals provides a greater sense of purpose and meaning and this enables seniors to lead a life with an overall greater sense of wellbeing.
+Interacting with animals provides a greater sense of purpose and meaning and this enables seniors to lead a life with an overall greater sense of wellbeing.